Expert Tips: Composite Bridge Modeling Tips

 How is Torsion on Curved Section Handled in Composite Bridge?

-Torsions are calculated using 3D FE method, however, there are extra efforts in midas Civil to capture the torsion effect with 7th DOT option.
-In typical engineering practices, engineers are used to having six DOFs for modeling and analysis, however, additional advanced beam elements can include other DOFs to represent the warping of an open thin-walled cross section.
-This option offered by midas Civil calculates the local warping effect on each of the element section, therefore, it saves engineers time and effort by allowing them to model flanges as frames/beams instead of plates to obtain warping stress.
-The article Warping Stress in Midas explains and verifies how warping effect is calculated in midas Civil 2D analysis.
+Torsions are calculated using the 3D FE method, however, there are extra efforts in midas Civil to capture the torsion effect with the 7th DOT option.
+In typical engineering practices, engineers are used to having six DOFs for modeling and analysis, however, additional advanced beam elements can include other DOFs to represent the warping of an open thin-walled cross-section.
+This option offered by midas Civil calculates the local warping effect on each of the element sections, therefore, it saves engineers time and effort by allowing them to model flanges as frames/beams instead of plates to obtain warping stress.
+The article Warping Stress in Midas explains and verifies how the warping effect is calculated in midas Civil 2D analysis.

-Why Do I See Negative Moments at the End Supports of the Single Span Girder Bridges?
+Why Do I See Negative Moments at the End of Supports of the Single Span Girder Bridges?

 1. The supports are not at the centroid of the section.